Ten-James/czechtina-old/README.md

 - **--help** - Show this help
 - **--no-compile** - Do not compile the output C code, it will be created in the same directory as the input file
 - **--show-tree** - Show the AST tree
+- **--write-code** - Write Code in comment before C code
 - **--fpeterek** - Uses macros from old czechtina.h file
 - **--friendly** - Generate valid C without macros in comment bellow code
 - **--set-dir** - Set dir for file creation

 ## TODO

-- Loops, if, else
 - invalidate "1 je 3"
-- Writing \n in strings
-- linking files
 - std lib
 - string anotation
+- better cli
+- file structure
+- rest of loop features.
 - structures
-- boolean operators
-- dynamic typing
 - range definition
 - preprocesor
+  - linking files

 ## Credits